 You know who they supplanted?

-You know who they replaced.
+You know who they replaced?

-Nope, that's that's a close good guess.
+Nope, that's a close good guess.

 It's neither Bing Crosby nor is it Nat King Cole.